Skip to content

 • Electric drills and controlled blasting

-• On-site purification and packaging for culinary-grade salt
+• On-site sorting and packing for culinary-grade salt

 Cultural and Economic Impact

-How old is the Himalayan salt in the Khewra Mine?
+How old is the salt in the Khewra Mine?

 Is the Khewra Salt Mine open to visitors?